Skip to main content

 Adding elements

-You add new elements at connection points in the diagram β€” the small circles between existing elements.
+You add new elements at connection points in the diagram — the small circles between existing elements.
 Click one to open the element palette, then select the element type you want to add.
-The element palette showing available element types The palette offers: Assignment, Decision, Loop (items), Loop (counter), Error, Return, and Call.
+The palette offers: Assignment, Decision, Loop (items), Loop (counter), Loop (while), Error, Return, and Call.
 You can also add elements using the Add button in the node toolbar of an existing element.

 Deleting elements